Muhangi2/PegFlow-mobile-app/backend/README.md

-# StablePay Backend API
+# Payvia Backend API

-A comprehensive backend API for StablePay - the USDC utility app that makes stablecoins useful in everyday life.
+A comprehensive backend API for Payvia - the USDC utility app that makes USDC useful in everyday life.

 ## 🚀 Features